 –Marcus Thompson II, Mercury News

 Thompson spoke highly of Lee and showed that the Warriors need to use him as an offensive weapon.
 Yes, we all remember his All-Star season and how great he was.
-Now that Klay Thompson has stepped up his game, however, the Warriors don’t need Lee to be that scorer that he was last year.
-Andre Iguodala is getting into the offensive mix as well and Harrison Barnes is coming off the bench and putting in 15+ per night.
+Now that Klay Thompson has stepped up his game, however, the Warriors don’t need Lee to be that scorer that he was.
+Andre Iguodala could be getting into the offensive mix as well and Harrison Barnes could be coming off the bench and putting in 15+ per night.
 What else could they need?

 Amir Johnson: *Again, Other Players Involved*